 [Portions of this eBook's header and trailer may be reprinted only when distributed free of all fees.
 Copyright (C) 2001, 2002 by Michael S. Hart.
-Project Gutenberg is a TradeMark and may not be used in any sales of Project Gutenberg eBooks or other materials be they hardware or soft
+Project Gutenberg is a TradeMark and may not be used in any sales of Project Gutenberg eBooks or other materials be they hardware or software or any other related